hmltn-0/clearconnect/README.md

 The other main reason is because it's a tough engineering challenge.
 Many people are working on the emerging new field of decentralized mobile mesh networks.
 It's a promising field.
 It's just that nobody has solved the problem yet, by creating an infrastructure and a protocol with wide adoption.
 We at clearconnect just want to join in and try to develop a frontier technology that could change the internet as we know it.

-# How it would work
+# How it would work.

 1. You have a wirelessly enabled hardware device (a smartwatch, laptop, smartphone, WiFi router, etc.)
 2. You install our software or firmware that allows it to engage in the network as a node (like a vast array of other decentralized blockchain protocols.)